 The search for better medical care is an incremental process, with incomplete evidence accumulating over time.
 There is unfortunately a fundamental incompatibility between that core idea and the common practice, both in medical journals and the news media, of up-or-down reporting of individual studies based on statistical significance.
-We offer some recommendations to tackle this issue in Box 2.
+We offer some recommendations summarized in Box 2 that we believe will be helpful to authors and editors moving forward.